openshift/hypershift/docs/content/reference/api.md

 <p>Etcd specifies configuration for the control plane etcd cluster.
 The
 default ManagementType is Managed.
 Once set, the ManagementType cannot be changed.</p>
+<p>TODO (alberto): This is mutable for now, secret names can potentially change in the unmanaged case.
+In future we&rsquo;ll want to add granular immutability.
+Networking</p>
 </td>
 </tr>
 <tr>